Engee documentation

 • If the Input Pattern Coordinate System parameter is set to phi-theta, is equal to the length of the vector specified by the Theta Angles (deg) parameter, and is equal to the length of the vector specified by the Phi Angles (deg) parameter.

-The value of is equal to the length of the Operating frequency vector (Hz).
+Meaning is equal to the length of the Operating frequency vector (Hz) vector.

-• If the Phase pattern (deg) parameter is a matrix to , the same pattern is applied to all frequencies specified by the Operating frequency vector (Hz) parameter.
+• If the Phase pattern (deg) parameter is a matrix on , the same pattern is applied to all frequencies specified in the Operating frequency vector (Hz) parameter.

-• If the Phase pattern (deg) parameter is an array to to , each page to of the array defines a pattern for the corresponding frequency specified in the Operating frequency vector (Hz) parameter.
+• If the Phase pattern (deg) parameter is an array on on , each page on The array defines a template for the corresponding frequency specified in the parameter Operating frequency vector (Hz).

 Dependencies

-To enable this parameter, set the Element type parameters to Custom Antenna.
+To enable this parameter, set the Element type parameter to Custom Antenna.

 Default value